MalikTorres/reading-notes/102-notes/reading4.md

 ### Principles of Wireframe

-* Clarity

-* Confidence

-* Simplicity is key
+* Clarity: Answer the questions of what the site is

+* Confidence: Building user and brand confidence

+* Simplicity is key: There should not be too much clutter that is distracting to the user.

 _Research_ is an important component to planning out wirefram as it is very important to understand the user prior to wireframing.

 * It is easier to make changes during wireframe compared to changes to code.

+## Wireframe steps

+* Research

+* Prepare research for reference

+* Sketch

+* Add some details for testing

+* Turn wireframs into prototypes

+* Create a cheatsheet with user personas

 ## HTML